tfeb/best-map/python/README.md

 image[j])`.

 ## Notes
-You can compute the cost of a mapping by, for example:
+You can compute the cost of a mapping by, for example,

 ```python
 (mappings, domain_unmapped, image_unmapped) = best_map(domain, image, metric)